277

 Alvin: Not in this context, no.

-Mona: Eternity in the sense that we are stuck in an eternal cycle.
-Of grievance.
+Mona: This is eternity in the sense that you’re stuck in an eternal cycle, right?
+Of grievance?
 Things are not going to get better.
-[In a Russian accent] “But in Russia, that is not our fault.”

 Alvin: Who are you right now?